-The test materials are TC4 titanium alloy and 6061 aluminum alloy plates, both of which are 100 mm×50 mm×1.5 mm in size.
+The test specimens comprise TC4 titanium alloy and 6061 aluminum alloy plates, both measuring 100 mm x 50 mm x 1.5 mm.

-6061 aluminum alloy is in rolled state, and the chemical composition is shown in Table 1, while TC4 titanium alloy is shown in Table 2.
+The 6061 aluminum alloy is in a rolled state, and its chemical composition is presented in Table 1, whereas the composition for TC4 titanium alloy is available in Table 2.

-ER4043 (AlSi5) aluminum silicon welding wire with a diameter of 1.2 mm is selected as the filler wire.
-See Table 3 for its chemical composition.
+For the filler wire, ER4043 (AlSi5) aluminum silicon welding wire with a 1.2 mm diameter is chosen.
+Please refer to Table 3 for its chemical composition.

 Table 1 Chemical compositions of 6061（wt.%）

 Prior to welding, use a chemical cleaning method to remove the oxide film from the surface of the aluminum plate.
 Utilize a 6% to 10% NaOH aqueous solution at 40°C to 60°C for approximately 7 minutes for alkaline cleaning.

 Afterward, immerse the test piece into 30% HNO3 for approximately 3 minutes to neutralize and undergo photochemical treatment, removing any gray or black hanging ash on the surface.
 For cleaning the titanium plate, use an HCl-HF (3:1) solution.

 For the welding test, utilize the IPG YLS-6000 fiber laser, and the test platform is displayed in Figure 1a.
 Based on prior research, the test parameters are set as follows: laser power of 2000 W, defocusing amount of +20 mm, welding speed of 0.5 m/min, wire feeding speed of 5 m/min, and a shielding gas (99.9% Ar) flow rate of 10 L/min.

 Figure 1b illustrates the aluminum/titanium laser brazing process using the continuous light emitting method.